jaysylvester/citizen/README.md

     }

-#### cache.controller
+#### cache.action

-If a given route chain will vary across requests, you can still cache individual controllers to speed up rendering.
-The `controller` property tells citizen to cache the controller, while the `scope` option determines how the controller and its resulting view are cached.
+If a given route chain will vary across requests, you can still cache individual controllers to speed up rendering using the `action` property.

-    // Cache this controller using the default settings return {
+    // Cache this controller action using the default settings return {
-      handoff: {
-        controller: '+_layout'
-      },
       cache: {
-        controller: true
+        action: true
       }
     }

     // Cache this controller with additional options return {
       cache: {
-        controller: {
+        action: {
-          // Optional.
-If caching the controller, 'global' (default) will cache one
-          // instance of the controller and use it globally, while 'route' will cache
-          // a unique instance of the controller for every route that calls it.
-          scope: 'route',

-          // Optional.
-List of directives to cache with the controller.
-          directives: ['handoff', 'cookie'],

-          // These options function the same as in route caching (see above)
+          // These options function the same as request caching (see above)
           urlParams: ['article', 'page'],
           lifespan: 15,
           resetOnAccess: true